aleksgaisov/binance-stepper-bot/README.md

 It is designed to be robust and reliable, so it only utilizes usual _SELL_ and _BUY_ limit orders, each following trade is placed based on the pre-generated array of prices and has only two orders out on the market at the same time.

-Program is capable of sending you daily/weekly/monthly reports with the number of completed trades and estimated profit.
-It also saves each and every order it places on the market, thus creating monthly trading history.
+Program is capable of sending you daily/weekly/monthly CSV reports with the number of completed trades and estimated profit.
+It also saves each and every order it places on the market in a CSV file, thus creating monthly trading history.

 ## Setting up